Chicago-Linguistic-Society/cls/call.md

 <h3>Call for Papers:</h3>

-We invite submission of abstracts for 20-minute talks and poster presentations on any topic of linguistic inquiry pertaining to spoken or signed languages.
+We invite submission of abstracts for 20-minute in-person talks and poster presentations on any topic of linguistic inquiry pertaining to spoken or signed languages.
 Subfields may include but are not limited to syntax, morphology, semantics, pragmatics, language acquisition, phonetics, phonology, psycholinguistics, neurolinguistics, sociolinguistics, historical linguistics, and their various interfaces.
 We also welcome work situated in adjacent disciplines across the cognitive and social sciences.

 This year, we particularly encourage submissions that engage with the following broad themes: